 How can one apply for a Liberia visa on arrival?

 Send a letter to The Commissioner General of the Liberia Immigration Service by email requesting a Liberia visa on arrival.
 The letter must have the following information: your name and nationality, your passport number, the reason and date of your visit to Liberia, your flight itinerary, accommodation proof in Liberia (hotel reservation), and the port of entry through which you will enter Liberia.
 A scanned copy of your passport's personal information and your return flight ticket must also be included.
 Note that if someone else requests the Liberia visa on arrival on your behalf, they have to include their email address and the Acceptance of Immigration Responsibility on the request, in addition to including the above information.
 To process the request for a Liberia visa on arrival takes at most 2 working days.

 As mentioned above, Liberia offers three types of visas, and out of which, Liberia tourist visa is one.
 To get a Liberia tourist visa, there are certain requirements to be met (mentioned above), and following which, you have to head to your nearest Liberian embassy or consulate to get a Liberia tourist visa.

 What is the cost of a tourist visa for Liberia?

-• Liberia multiple-entry visa - The duration of stay for Liberia multiple-entry visa can be for 1, 2, or 3 years.
+Just like how there are multiple Liberia visa types based on activities and duration of stay, the cost for tourist visa to Liberia is also different.
+As mentioned, all the Liberia visas consist of both single-entry and multiple-entry visa; their visa fees structure too are different as listed: • Liberia single-entry visa - It will costs around $70 to $125. • Liberia multiple-entry visa - The duration of stay for Liberia multiple-entry visa can be for 1, 2, or 3 years.
 For 3 years, the cost is $300 to $350.
 For 2 years, it can be around $200 to $250, and for 1 year, it can range from $100 to $150.